 IMG_1256.jpg

-The museum features permanent exhibits on Ada history and temporary exhibit space that changes annually.
+The museum features permanent exhibits on Ada history and a temporary exhibit space that changes annually.
 The facility also includes a gift shop, community meeting room, restrooms, and collections storage space for the community’s treasures.

 Museum Open Hours